InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

     her savior fantasies.
 She actually can learn how to save people’s lives, after all.

-We also learn some historical reasons for both her hypochondria and her
+There are also historical reasons for both her hypochondria and her
 savior-obsession:
   * When she was about 11, her mother, who was fairly adventurous, took their family hiking in some mountains.
 Her father, who was a cautious — or even a